Article Image

 Additional things which are not included in the basic filters we provided in the example screen, but could be:

-• Institutional Ownership: the lower, the beter.
+• Institutional Ownership: the lower, the better.
 It is possible to filter directly.

 • Insider buying: recent insider buying is a plus.

-• Share Buyback program: Lynch preferred companies which buy back there own shares.
+• Share Buyback Program: Lynch preferred companies that buy back their shares.

 • Cash Available: Lynch preferred companies with a positive cash balance.